HonorJay/honorjay/README.md

 #### Let me introduce myself, My name is **Lee Ji-hun** from south korea

-and I studied [Creative Writing and Media Studies] in Korean Univ.

-But, recently I started to learn about Python and AI(like ML or DL). it is why I'm here now.
+recently I started to learn about Python and AI(like ML or DL). it is why I'm here now.

 I hope I can get various things with you guys. and you guys either from me.